 Once diagnosed, bladder cancer can be classified by how far it has spread.

-If the cancerous cells are contained inside the lining of the bladder, doctors describe it as non-muscle-invasive bladder cancer.
+If the cancerous cells are contained inside the lining of the bladder, doctors describe it as non-muscle-invasive bladder cancer (early bladder cancer).
 This is the most common type of bladder cancer.
-Most people don't die as a result of this type of bladder cancer.

-When the cancerous cells spread beyond the lining, into the surrounding bladder muscle, it's referred to as muscle-invasive bladder cancer.
+When the cancerous cells spread beyond the lining, into the surrounding bladder muscle, it's referred to as muscle-invasive bladder cancer (or invasive bladder cancer).
 This is less common, but has a higher chance of spreading to other parts of the body.

 If bladder cancer has spread to other parts of the body, it's known as advanced or metastatic bladder cancer.